-Layered clothing: This includes base layers, but also mid layers and other garments that allow for maximum heat retention.
+- Layered arctic clothing: This includes base layers, but also mid layers and other garments that allow for maximum heat retention.

-The tips and tricks listed here aren’t only applicable to extremely cold Arctic weather; they can also be used for extremely cold city weather!
+The tips and tricks listed here regarding arctic clothing aren’t only applicable to extremely cold arctic weather; they can also be used for extremely cold city weather!

 Merino wool base layers and down sweaters are very, very thin, and so can be worn under most clothing.
 I’ve tucked mine under skinny jeans and peacoats, allowing me to maintain a sense of style without compromising comfort.

 I may use these items as arctic clothing but you can also use them for other cold weather destinations too – just wear less layers!

 Here’s a list of our favorite thermal layers to ensure you pack light and stay warm!